JSBmanD/docs/pages/apps/adobe-launch-android.md

 - Android API level 16 or higher
 - Adobe Core Platform

+[block:callout]
+{
+  "type": "warning",
-!!! warning "Branch SDK not Required"
+  "title": "Branch SDK not Required",
-    As the Adobe Branch extension is a wrapper that auto includes a sub-dependency for the Branch SDK, you do not need to - nor do we recommend to - implement the Branch SDK separately in your app.
+  "body": "As the Adobe Branch extension is a wrapper that auto includes a sub-dependency for the Branch SDK, you do not need to - nor do we recommend to - implement the Branch SDK separately in your app."
+}
+[/block]

 ## Example